What’s next for Liz Truss? The new Tory leader’s first days

 But this time, the departing and incoming prime minister will both have to make the 500-mile journey to the Queen’s Aberdeenshire retreat.

-Mr Johnson and Ms Truss are expected to fly to Aberdeen on separate planes – a journey that will likely take only a couple of hours.
+Mr Johnson and Ms Truss are expected to fly to Aberdeen on separate planes – a journey likely take a couple of hours.

-He could formally tender his resignation at around 11am, in what has been described by allies as likely to be a “very sad” occasion for Mr Johnson.
+He is expected to arrive at the door of Balmoral Castle at 11.20am for an audience with the Queen in which he will formally tender his resignation, in what has been described by allies as likely to be a “very sad” occasion for him.

 Once he has left, the new Tory leader will be invited in for her private audience with the Queen.
-Ms Truss will be appointed Britain’s next prime minister and asked to form an administration – possibly by around midday.
+Ms Truss is die to arrive at Balmoral at 12.10pm and will be appointed Britain’s next prime minister and asked to form an administration.

 Lord O’Donnell, who was cabinet secretary when David Cameron took over from Gordon Brown, said “people are forgetting the passion” of the day.